What We Treat

 At your first appointment, your acupuncturist will discuss your health history, get input from you on what your treatment goals are, and develop a treatment plan.
 They'll then treat you using whatever services are best suited to your specific symptoms.

 Although plans vary depending on the patient, most typically run for four weeks.
 At the end of your first visit, your acupuncturist will give you a written treatment plan.
 At subsequent visits, you'll discuss your symptoms and whether they've improved, regressed, or stayed the same.
 Your acupuncturist will adjust the treatment plan based on your input and their ongoing diagnosis of your condition.

 When your main complaint is resolved, you can reduce treatment or work on another symptom.
 Still thinking it over?
 Take a look at our Testimonials page to see what other patients are saying.

 You don’t have to suffer from pain, and you don’t have to resort to long-term use of pain medication.
 Our acupuncturists know safe and effective strategies to help resolve your chronic or acute pain and get you back to living your life the way you want.

 Ready to experience this for yourself?
 Head to our booking page and schedule your first appointment.
 If you’d like us to check your insurance benefits, we’d be happy to take care of that for you.
-We’re in-network with CareFirst/BlueCross, Aetna, and the VA Community Choice Network.
+We’re in-network with CareFirst/BlueCross and Aetna.

 The Cherry Blossom Team